SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 A juncture is a segmental emic unit posited that does the job of suprasegmentals but is part of the sequental flow of emic units.
 A chunk is the segments between a juncture.

-## combination
+## segmental-suprasegmental interface

 The suprasegmental environment is the set of suprasegmentals and pausas that apply to a given segmental e?ic unit.
-Segmental conditioning is the influencing of segmental emic unit alternant selection by the suprasegmental environment.
+Suprasegmental-segmental conditioning is the influencing of segmental emic unit alternant selection by the suprasegmental environment.
+»⟮Conditioning⟯« is the combination of the segmental e?ic conditioning and suprasegmental-segmental conditioning.